drshahizan/special-topic-data-engineering/project/submission/Gadgeteen/report.md

 <b>Tools and Technologies:</b>

-&ensp;&ensp; We will use Python as the main programming language for this project, along with several open-source libraries such as Tweepy, Pandas, and MongoDB:
+&ensp;&ensp; We will use Python as the main programming language for this project, along with several open-source libraries such as Reddit API, Pandas, and MongoDB:

-&ensp;&ensp;I.	**Tweepy**: Use to connect to Twitter's API.
+&ensp;&ensp;I.	**Reddit API**: Use to connect to Reddit's API.

 &ensp;&ensp;II.	**Pandas**: Use for data manipulation and preprocessing.